How to remove fake tan

 We’ve all been there, especially when wearing light clothing, you think your tan is dry and bam, there’s fake tan on your collar or you wake up to it on your bed sheets.
 If you notice this straight away, you need to try and remove it whilst it’s still wet.
 First things first, run the stain under cold water as this should help loosen it.
 Then grab a stain remover product and get to work – don’t rub it though, dab instead and then pop it in the washing machine with other light clothing.

 If you’re loving your tan but you’ve got a couple of streaks and reaaally don’t want to start all over again, try fixing them by either exfoliating or wet shaving.
 If you gently massage your body scrub into the areas that are streaky, this should help to even it out – phew.
 Wet shaving can help remove any tiger stripes, and then moisturise generously afterwards as any dry areas will show up darker than others.

 How can I avoid a fake tanning disaster in the first place?

 Make sure your skin is ready for the fake tan by exfoliating, shaving (if that’s your thing) moisturising and avoiding perfumes, oil-based products and scented lotions – beforehand anyway.
-Start light first as making your tan lighter is trickier than applying more.
+If you’re a fake tan newbie or you want to try out a new product, start light first as making your tan lighter is trickier than applying more.
 Also, make sure to use a mitt and wear gloves underneath as this should stop your hands from going orange!

 If you’re a fake tan newbie or it’s been a while since your last application, head to our how to apply fake tan article to get your perfect glow.